turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 #### Handling POST requests to `/`

 You've already defined what to do for some requests to `/` using the `get` methods.
 But when the browser submits the request from the form it's making a `POST` request.
-We need to define what should happen when we get a `POST` to `/`:
+We need to define what should happen when we get a `POST` to `/` by adding this within our `app.rb`:

 ```ruby
 post '/' do